 2. You’re Not Warming Up

-If you get into the gym and directly try to get into a handstand position, then you’re making a huge mistake that could result in wrist pain.
+Unless you are an advanced gymnast, if you get into the gym and directly try to get into a handstand position, then you’re making a huge mistake that could result in wrist pain.
 It’s crucial to take the time and warm up the wrist joints before trying to do a handstand.
-You can find many simple warm-ups online, and most of them take less than five minutes to do.
-However, those five minutes might be what makes the difference between getting injured and not.

 3. Lack of Wrist Strength